open5e/open5e/source/Spellcasting/spells_a-z/w/wall-of-ice.rst

 Each panel must be contiguous with another panel.
 In any form, the wall is 1 foot thick and lasts for the duration.

-If the wall cuts through a creature’s space when it appears, the creature within its area is pushed to one side of the wall and must make a Dexterity saving throw.
+If the wall cuts through a creature's space when it appears, the creature within its area is pushed to one side of the wall and must make a Dexterity saving throw.
 On a failed save, the creature takes 10d6 cold damage, or half as much damage on a successful save.